Nayuta-Kani/SAOIF-Skill-Records-Database/README.md

 ## What data do you need?

-Well, 2 things!
-Banner images, and skill record images!
+Well, a few things!
+1) Banner images
+2) Skill record images
+3) Skill animations
+4) Item images